kd1882/watch-commander/README.md

+# Project on hold
+I'm sure your disappointed...
+Just getting back into the swing of things.
+Going to make a more straight forward implementation.

 # watch-commander
 Lightweight WebApp to lookup mass general laws and provide a single location for domestic violence, mental health, and OUI resources.
 *Showcase for using flask and bootstrap*